-Strava has just announced that it is releasing a “blog” feature, allowing riders to note down their thoughts about their latest ride.
+Strava announced back in May a new “post” feature, allowing certain riders to note down their thoughts about their latest ride.

-The idea has been previously done by Strava Storyteller, a web-based app that let you write an account of your ride through a browser extension.
+A similar idea has been previously been done by Strava Storyteller, a web-based app that let you write an account of your ride through a browser extension.

 But now Strava has taken on the idea, and developed it, facilitating Strava as a social media, a home for their athletic life.
 To this end, the update accompanies a rollout of a completely new redesign of the Strava homepage, making it easy to see your friend’s activities and track your workouts.

 Watch: How to upload a Strava route to your Garmin

 The new feature is now available for all, and you don’t need to have had your account updated by Strava, who says it could take a week to roll out completely.
 In the new top right corner, you can access the post feature.

 Strava says the new feed “highlights photos and displays group activities that feature all of the athletes involved.

 “Strava is an active community of people who are passionate about their sports.” says James Quarles, Strava CEO.